 Some Rides are in English, Some are in French, & Some are in Both Languages

-We expected that pretty much everything would be in French when we went to Disney Paris, because, well we are in Paris, but we were surprised by the amount of English that was in the rides.
-Although we could not figure out which ride would be in English and which would be in French and some were a mixture of both languages.
+We expected that pretty much everything would be in French when we went to Disney Paris, because, well we were in France!
+But, we were surprised by the amount of English spoken on the rides.
+We did not find a way of figuring out what language would be spoken before boarding, but that’s okay!
+It was a nice surprise every time.

-In addition, there are several partners hotels and a ton of Airbnb’s, which is what we used for our vacation.
+In addition, there are several partner hotels and a ton of Airbnb’s, which is what we used for our vacation.
 Check Prices for all hotels here!

 – From Disney Hotels – If you are staying at a Disney hotel, you are looking at a walk from 5-15 minutes.